barakcohenlab/website/README.md

 ### People

-The people page is automatically generated from a CSV file, `content/people/people.csv`.
-Adding new rows to this table will automatically update the associated page.
+The people page is automatically generated from two CSV files, `content/people/current.csv` and `content/people/alumni.csv`.
+Adding new rows to either table will automatically update the associated page.
 Any photos added to the `lab_photos` subdirectory will be added to the lab photo gallery at the bottom of the page.
 Photo filenames in the CSV file are specified relative to the `photos` subfolder.

 ### Journal Club